tejarao1156/voiceagent/DEVELOPMENT_INSTRUCTIONS.md

 2. **Reuse Existing Code**: Before creating new functions, check if existing functions or features can be reused.
 3. **Test Everything**: Test all features that are changed.
 If you change a function within a feature, test the entire feature.
 4. **Maintain Existing Flow**: Don't break existing functionality.
 If changes are required, make them carefully and test thoroughly.
+5. never add dummy data into ui for the testing

 ## Workflow for Every Request